 Royal Christmas Market at Hohenzollern Castle

 Another German market which features on this list due to its alternative location is the Hohenzollern Castle Christmas Market.
 This castle is impressive at any time of the year, but when it is transformed at Christmas time, it is truly like something out of a fairytale.
 Dripped in history, the market is held within the castle, including some of the state rooms.
 This castle is located on a hilltop about 70 km outside of Stuttgart, making it much less touristy than some of Stuttgart’s city markets and undoubtedly one of the most beautiful and original Christmas markets in all of Germany.
-2019 will see this Christmas market open on November 29th and 30th and December 1st, 6th, 7th and 8th.
+2021 will see this Christmas market open on November 25th and stay open until January 9th 2022.

 Take me to Hohenzollern Castle